compbiocore/Workflows_on_OSCAR/README.md

 a.)
 To be able to run Snakemake commands, first type: `snakemake_start`

-This command creates an environment where you can run Snakemake.
+This command enters you into an environment where you can run Snakemake.
 Like with Nextflow, to exit out of this workflow session, just type `quit_workflow`.

 NOTE: you can use the `snakemake_start` command in an interactive session on OSCAR (via `interact`) or in an sbatch script by putting the `snakemake_start` command before any `snakemake` commands in the script.